bluekvirus/Stage.js/implementation/HOWTO.md

 >   * bower.json
 > * /tools
 >   * /build -- minify and concatenate your js files by scanning index.html
->   * /iconprep -- build icons into big css sprite
+>   * /themeprep -- prepare your theme with textures, fonts and icons
 >   * /devserver -- development web server with less file monitor
 >   * /shared -- shared scripts used by the tools
 >   * package.json